GT4SD/gt4sd-core/.github/ISSUE_TEMPLATE/cla-signature.md

 ---

-I accept and sign the CLA to contribute to GT4SD.
+I accept and sign the contributor license agreement ([CLA](../../CONTRIBUTING.md#contributor-license-agreement)) to contribute to GT4SD.